system76/tech-docs/src/models/gaze15/internal-overview.md

 - M.2 PCIe NVMe/SATA SSD slot is highlighted in orange
 - M.2 PCIe NVMe SSD slot is highlighted in light blue
 - CMOS battery is highlighted in cyan
+- BIOS flash chip (U46), not highlighted, is left of the RAM slots